syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 #### CloseButtonTemplate

-The close button for the Docked window can be customized using the **CloseButtonTemplate** which is used to get or set the control template for the close button for the windows of DockingManager with TargetType as ToggleButton.
+The close button for the Docked window can be customized using the **CloseButtonTemplate**, and can be used to get or set the control template for the close button for the windows of DockingManager with TargetType as ToggleButton.

 {% highlight xml %}